Cyfrin/4-puppy-raffle-audit/README.md

 # Roles

-Owner - Deployer of the protocol, has the power to change the wallet address to which fees are sent through the `changeFeeAddress` function.
+- `Owner`` - Deployer of the protocol, has the power to change the wallet address to which fees are sent through the `changeFeeAddress` function.
-Player - Participant of the raffle, has the power to enter the raffle with the `enterRaffle` function and refund value through `refund` function.
+- `Player` - Participant of the raffle, has the power to enter the raffle with the `enterRaffle` function and refund value through `refund` function.

 # Known Issues

 None

+# CodeHawks Winners

+Congrats to:
+- ZedBlockchain
+- Ciara
+- 0xethanol

+For their top places in the [CodeHawks Puppy Raffle First Flight!](https://www.codehawks.com/contests/clo383y5c000jjx087qrkbrj8)